AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingAdvancedProbabilityToLeavePredictionModel.md

-# Creating Probability-To-Leave Prediction Model
+# [Retention Systems](../RetentionSystems.md) - Creating Probability-To-Leave Prediction Model

 Hello guys!
 Today, I will be showing you on how to create a retention-based model that could predict the likelihood that the players will leave.